basis-robotics/basis-docs/docs/docs/guide-getting-started/cmake.md

 ## Compiling

-Follow these steps to build the your project (and the underlying framework)...
+Follow these steps to build your project (and the underlying framework)...

 From the root directory of your project:
 ```bash